 A request for reimbursement shall preferably be sent before the start of the semester.

 The decision about the reimbursement of tuition fees is made by the head of the International Office at Linnaeus University, after individual assessment of each application.
+Please note that in order to get a reimbursement, you must have applied for a residence permit and received a negative decision from the Migration Agency.

 As stated in the local regulations for tuition fees at Linnaeus University reimbursement is done according to the following: